lab596/civiform/Testing.md

        bin/run-browser-test-env -–azure

    This runs the tests using Azurite, the Azure emulator.
+Because the Azure deployment of Civiform requires SES, the AWS email sending service, we also have to start Localstack, the AWS emulator, when running the Azure browser tests.